proprietary/prv.ec/docs/INSTALLATION.rst

 Dependencies list
 -----------------

-- libevent
-- libsodium
-- fizz
-- wangle
-- folly
+At a high-level, this application uses the following libraries:

 - proxygen
 - RocksDB
+- folly

 Building from source
 --------------------